Prostitution in Thailand: Social views

 Thai society has its own unique set of often contradictory sexual mores.
 Visiting a prostitute or a paid mistress is not an uncommon, though not necessarily acceptable, behaviour for men.
 Many Thai women, for example, believe the existence of prostitution actively reduces the incidence of rape.
 Among many Thai people, there is a general attitude that prostitution has always been, and will always be, a part of the social fabric of Thailand.
-On the other hand, "...the idea of legalizing sex work is unacceptable to many thin-faced Thais who judge the profession to be a foundation of vices.
+On the other hand, "...the idea of legalizing sex work is unacceptable to many Thais who judge the profession to be a foundation of vices.
 It doesn't matter how many sex workers are left out of the formal economic sector and become more prone to extortion, exploitation and abuse – many Thais simply will not tolerate sex work as legal."

 According to a 1996 study, the sexual urge of men is perceived by both Thai men and women as being very much stronger than the sexual urge of women.
 Where women are thought to be able to exercise control over their desires, the sexual urge of men is seen to be "a basic physiological need or instinct".
 It is also thought by both Thai men and women that men need "an occasional variation in partners".
 As female infidelity is strongly frowned upon in Thai society, and, according to a 1993 survey, sexual relationships for single women also meets disapproval by a majority of the Thai population, premarital sex, casual sex and extramarital sex with prostitutes is accepted, expected and sometimes even encouraged for Thai men, the latter being perceived as less threatening to a marriage over lasting relationships with a so-called "minor wife".

-Another reason contributing to this issue is that ordinary Thais deem themselves tolerant of other people, especially those whom they perceive as downtrodden.
+Another factor contributing to this issue is that ordinary Thais deem themselves tolerant of other people, especially those whom they perceive as downtrodden.
 This acceptance has allowed prostitution to flourish without much of the extreme social stigma found in other countries.
 According to a 1996 study, people in Thailand generally disapprove of prostitution, but the stigma for prostitutes is not lasting or severe, especially since many prostitutes support their parents through their work.
 Some men do not mind marrying former prostitutes.
 A 2009 study of subjective well-being of prostitutes found that among the sex workers surveyed, sex work had become normalized.